miragejs/site/copy/final.md

 ## You ignored the network for too long

-Here's the thing: the network is a **huge** part of your application.
+Dealing with the network is a **huge** part of your application.
 You can't just put it off until the end of your project – it's fundamental complexity that needs to be dealt with from the start.

-Think about everything that goes into dealing with the network: loading and error states, fetching partial data and caching... not to mention how asynchronous APIs like network requests make your user flows way more complex.
-For example, what happens if a user transitions to a new a page in the middle of a data request?
+Think about everything that goes into dealing with the network: loading states, error states, fetching partial data, effective use of a cache... not to mention the fact that asynchronous APIs like network requests add a ton of new states to your app's existing user flows.

-All this stuff fell on your plate after you had already written a ton of code.
-But your local mock data setup poked too many holes in reality.
+For example, what happens if a user transitions to a new a page while a pending data request is still in flight?

-Because of that, the code you wrote wasn't ready for production.
+When you put off dealing with the network, all of these issues fall on your lap after you've already written a ton of code.

-## What if there was a better way?
+The fact is that your local mock data setup poked one too many holes in reality.
+And because of that, the code you wrote wasn't ready for production.

-What if you could still mock your own data, but ensure that your app would always access that mock data over the network, the same way it would access real server data in production?
+## What if you could have the best of both worlds?

-That way, all of the networking issues from above - loading and error states, data caching, complex async user flows - would be front-and-center starting with your first line of code.
+What if you could still mock your data in the frontend, but ensure that the way your app accessed that data would be exactly the same way it accesses real server data in production?

-With Mirage.js, you can.
+That way, every line of code you write would have to consider the network, and you wouldn't get any surprises when it came time to deploy your app.

+With Mirage.js, you can do exactly that.
 Here's what it looks like:

 ```js
 import React, { useState, useEffect } from "react"